elatov/elatov.github.io/_posts/2012-10-08-cant-run-websense-as-a-vm-on-esx-with-hp-virtualconnect.md

 ![SPAN_to_virtual_connect](https://github.com/elatov/uploads/raw/master/2012/10/SPAN_to_virtual_connect.png)

-The Virtual Connect add an extra layer of network flow.
+The Virtual Connect adds an extra layer of network flow.
 As soon as I heard that we were using a Virtual Connect, we contacted HP support and they said that you can't mirror external ports to internal ones.
 You can mirror between internal ports but not external ports.
 [Here](http://h30499.www3.hp.com/t5/HP-BladeSystem-Virtual-Connect/Promiscuous-Mode-in-VC/td-p/5342417#.UG40pLTA991) is an HP communities page that talks about it.
 So lesson learned, you can't send mirror traffic through an HP Virtual Connect.